 There are two large groups of Longkeeper tomatoes, the Italian "pienno tomatoes" and the Spanish "tomates de colgar" - "hanging tomatoes".
 The principle is the same, tomatoes with good storage characteristics are hung up for storage, for consumption later in the year.
 In addition to these, there are also varieties from, for example, Russia, the USA and others of unknown origin.

 We call the Italian varieties "piennol tomatos" after the way they are stored, hanging in a “piennolo”.
-Piennolo is what the Italians call the big cluster of tomaotes that is hung up for storage.
+Piennolo is what the Italians call the big cluster of tomatoes that is hung up for storage.
 Piennolo just means "hanging" in Neapolitan dialect.
 There are five varieties that are protected by origin - DOP.
 DOP means "Denominazione d 'Origine Protetta", "Protected Designation of Origin" – PDO.
-These varieties are 'Fiaschella', 'Lampadina', 'Patanara', 'Principe Borghese' and 'Re Umbero'.
+These varieties are 'Fiaschella', 'Lampadina', 'Patanara', 'Principe Borghese', and 'Re Umbero'.

 DOP/PDO is a term used in the EU since 1992.
 The purpose is to preserve the origin of food-related products.
 The products must have been produced, processed and developed in a specific geographical area, by local producers with recognized knowledge and ingredients from the region concerned.
 It is the same with these five tomato varieties as it is with parmesan cheese and champagne, for example.
 Not all sparkling wines can be called champagne, it is only sparkling wines from the French district Champagne that can be called champagne.